JorensM/JorensM/README.md

 ## What I'm learning

-Currently I'm learning [Deno](https://deno.com/), a popular alternative to Node.js.
-It's pretty cool!
+Currently I'm learning piano.

 ## What I'd like to collaborate on

-I would like to collaborate on non-profit projects
+I would like to collaborate on non-profit and open-source projects

 ## What I'm looking for help with